IRCAD-IHU/sight-doc/Tutorials/src/Tuto06Filter.rst

 Filter service
 ---------------

-Here, the filter service is inherited from ``::fwGui::IActionSrv``, which allows to use this service as an action, in this case as a button.
+Here, the filter service is inherited from a ``::fwServices::IOperator``
-The member function  ``updating()`` is called when clicking on the button.
-However it should be better inherit from another type (like ``::fwServices::IOperator``) and use a IAction of type ``::gui::action::SSlotCaller`` to call the update of you filter.

 This  ``updating()`` function retrieves the two images and applies the threshold algorithm.